-We mirror Government Digital Service (GDS) and GOV.UK design principles, which govern all gov.uk websites.
-You can learn more at GOV.UK's Government Design Principles.
+We follow Government Digital Service (GDS) design principles, which govern GOV.UK and all gov.uk public websites.

 Design content for the user, not the service

 A service begins when the user starts to interact with the council and ends when they finish.
 It isn't just the part that's online or the project at hand – it's all offline interaction as well.
 No matter how we deliver a message, we design it as part of the whole journey.

 We know that most people don't read most words on a web page.
 That's why it's important to make sure that every word on a page is there for a reason.
 Including anything that isn't absolutely necessary, means the crucial content is not read.
 Removing content is the best way of finding out if it's needed in the first place.
 Often, the answer is 'no'.

 If we need to choose between clarity and decorative, clear content wins every time.

 We design for every person who needs to use our services.
 We do that with straightforward journeys and uncluttered pages.
 We're unapologetic about using plain language: not just simple words that are easy to read, but words that are easy to understand.